 For further information about fuel quality standards, please visit the Department of Sustainability, Environment, Water, Population and Communities.

 Vehicle emission standards

 The links below provide summaries of the emission limits which apply for light and heavy vehicles and their timetable for adoption in the Australian Design Rules (ADR’s).
 The ADRs are performance standards which specify the maximum levels of emissions permitted under a specified test.
-The ADRs do not mandate the use of any particular technology, although it has been necessary for vehicle manufacturers to fit catalytic converters and other related technologies to light petrol vehicles in order to meet the emission limits introduced by ADR 37/00 and later standards (source: Department of Infrastructure and Transport).
+The ADRs do not mandate the use of any particular technology, although it has been necessary for vehicle manufacturers to fit catalytic converters and other related technologies to light petrol vehicles in order to meet the emission limits introduced by ADR 37/00 and later standards (source: Department of Infrastructure, Regional Development and Cities).

-Further information about emission standards for light petrol, diesel and heavy vehicles can be found on the Department of Infrastructure and Regional Development website.
+Further information about emission standards for light petrol, diesel and heavy vehicles can be found on the Department of Infrastructure, Regional Development and Cities website.